robinoscarsson/kanvas/README.md

 ## 📄 License

-MIT License — do whatever you want, but if you learn something, pass it on.
+MIT License — do whatever you want, but if you learn something, or make something cool, pass it on.